jeremyckahn/rekapi/docs/api.kapi_actor.md

 Valid properties of `opt_config` (you can omit the ones you don't need):

-  * __context__: The context that this Actor gets rendered to.
-If omitted, this Actor gets the `Kapi` instance's rendering context when it is added to an animation.
+  * __context__: The context that this Actor is associated with.
+If omitted, this Actor gets the `Kapi` instance's context when it is added to an animation.
   * __setup__: A function that gets called when the `Actor` is added to a `Kapi` instance (with `addActor()`).
-  * __update__: A function that gets called every frame that the actor is rendered in.
-It receives two parameters:  A reference to a `<canvas>` context, and an Object containing the current state properties.
+  * __update__: A function that gets called every time that the `Actor`'s state is updated.
+It receives two parameters: A reference to the `Actor`'s context and an Object containing the current state properties.
   * __teardown__: A function that gets called when the `Actor` is removed from the animation (with `removeActor()`).